Janet Elizabeth's folk activities

 Whitby harbour, takes you to the Folk Week web site in a new page The Whitby Folk Week was well worth the trip - with Charles - when the first weekend was the weekend of the Regatta with tall ships and fireworks.
 Going by train via Middlesbrough takes 6h34 but Traveline Yorkshire recommends train to Scarborough then a one-hour bus journey, total 6h7.

-singing at the late-night banquet at the Wail The Wail, previously the Wareham Wail, moved from Wareham to Verwood many years ago, where we sing, unaccompanied by instruments, in marquees.
-On Saturday starting at Midnight we share a roast pork "banquet" in another marquee - and we dress up!
+singing at the late-night banquet at the Wail The Wail we sang, unaccompanied by instruments, in a marquee or two.
+On Saturday starting at Midnight we shared a roast pork "banquet" in another marquee - and we dress up!

-the rafters that ring when we folkies sing at Whittlebury song and ale Barns are good not just for dances, you know ... at Whittlebury Song and Ale we sang in the barn.
-Our unaccompanied singing the rafters ring (see picture) in the four chorus-based "Big Sing" sessions, and we sang more gently in the three themed sessions.
+the rafters that ring when we folkies sing at Whittlebury song and ale Barns are good not just for dances, you know ... at Whittlebury Song and Ale we used to in the barn and it was one of the best!
+Our unaccompanied chorus songs made the rafters ring (see picture).

-Kent oast houses symbol for Tenterden Folk Festival At the Tenterden folk festival, as well as singing, dancing, making music and sitting in concerts, we also take a ride on the Kent & East Sussex Railway; I wonder what the other travellers think of it.
+Kent oast houses symbol for Tenterden Folk Festival At the Tenterden folk festival, sadly no longer being run, we could take a ride on the Kent & East Sussex Railway.

-Bedworth Folk Festival In 2009 I went to Bedworth for the first time and thoroughly enjoyed it - not least, thanks to Ali & Steve, the unexpected trip to the Village Carols at Dungworth.
+Bedworth Folk Festival I once went to Bedworth and thoroughly enjoyed it - not least, thanks to Ali & Steve, the unexpected trip to the Village Carols at Dungworth.

-Brighton has recently had excellent Pub Carols sessions in December, with rehearsals on November, organised by members of Brighton Morris.
-All good fun and grat songs from Sussex and beyond.
+Brighton has for several years run excellent Pub Carols sessions in December, with rehearsals on November, organised by members of Brighton Morris.
+All good fun singing lustily some great songs from Sussex and beyond.
 My favourites are Blow Ye the Trumpet and Remember O Thou Man.

 Other folkie sites